Your privacy is important to us.

 Given the significance of the changes from 1 January 2021, we anticipate a rush of sponsor licence applications from employers who will need to recruit skilled EU workers from the start of next year.
 Organisations with the immigration rule changes may also begin to source talent from outside the EU for the first time.

 This article has been produced for general information purposes and further advice should be sought from a professional advisor.
-Please contact our Immigration team at Cleaver Fulton Rankin for further advice or information.
+For tailored legal advice around the post-brexit points based system and skilled worker visas please contact our Immigration or our industry-specific legal team (manufacturing, construction, technology) at Cleaver Fulton Rankin.